 Spain's largest theme park (and one of Europe's biggest), PortAventura is a beguiling place with lush landscaping, charming architecture, and immersive themeing.
 While it's not on the level of a Disney or Universal park (which is intriguing, since Universal operated the park and resort at one time), it is a step above a typical park.
 That's not to say it doesn't offer great attractions.
 In fact, some of its coasters and rides are among the world's most thrilling.

-To make a Western-influenced comparison, PortAventura reminds me of the Busch Gardens parks, which also present a winning combination of great rides, wonderful atmosphere, superior park food, and inspired shows.
-That's not surprising, since Busch Entertainment was among the property's original owners and designers.
+To make a Western-influenced comparison, PortAventura is similar to the Busch Gardens parks, which also present a winning combination of great rides, wonderful atmosphere, superior park food, and inspired shows.
+That's not surprising, since Busch Entertainment was also among the property's original owners and designers.
 (PortAventura is now owned and operated by an independent Spanish company.)

 The premise of the park is to take visitors on an around-the-world adventure over the course of a day.
 Instead of Epcot's world's fair/edutainment approach, the Spain park presents more whimsical and idealized interpretations of locales, including Polynesia, Mexico, China, the Far West, Italy, and its all-encompassing ode to southern Europe, which it dubs Mediterrania.
 To a US expat, it can be fascinating to see how the Spanish park presents its take on America's cowboy-infused Old West.

 In 2017, PortAventura opened Ferrari Land, a 15-acre ode to the esteemed Italian carmaker.

 It features Red Force, which at 112 mph and 367 feet is Europe's fastest and tallest roller coaster (and among the world's fastest and tallest coasters).
 It uses a magnetic induction launch to catapult its trains up and over a top hat tower.
 In 2018, Ferrari Land welcomed an area for younger kids that included a junior roller coaster.